 Here, example 4 of this article is executed in debugging mode to show you how to check for variables :

-Python pdb Breakpoint
+Python pdb Breakpoints

-While working with large programs we often want to add a number of breakpoints where we know errors might occur.
+While working with large programs, we often want to add a number of breakpoints where we know errors might occur.
 To do this you just have to use the break command.
 When you insert a breakpoint, the debugger assigns a number to it starting from 1.
 Use the break to display all the breakpoints in the program.

 Syntax: